The Waddesdon Bequest: the collection of Ferdinand de Rothschild

-The jewels which Ferdinand de Rothschild (1839-1898) collected were part of his ambition to create a room full of precious objets d'art in the tradition ofthe Renaissance courts of Europe.
+The jewels which Ferdinand de Rothschild (1839-1898) collected were part of his ambition to create a room full of precious objets d'art in the tradition of the Renaissance courts of Europe.
 Ferdinand collected jewels all through his life, a number of them inherited from his father, Anselm.

+The collection was remarkable for the way it reflected the achievements of goldsmiths of the early Renaissance and Baroque period who worked in ways described by Benvenuto Cellini.
+They used gemstones of many colours but also enamelling, using several techniques, to create polychrome jewels.
 Above all there are many examples of heavy sculptural pendants which were a distinctive feature of the second half of the 16th century, especially in Germany.
 The collection also includes three lockets, especially the Lyte Jewel designed to contain a miniature of King James I painted by the court-limner, Nicholas Hilliard.

 The collection was bequeathed to the British Museum, where it is known as The Waddesdon Bequest.
 Read more on The British Museum website here »

 Adelheid von Rothschild (1853-1935) was one of the daughters of Wilhelm Carl von Rothschild (1828-1901) and Hannah Mathilde von Rothschild (1832-1924).
 Born into the Frankfurt branch of the family, she married her French cousin Edmond James de Rothschild (1845-1934) in 1877.
 Throughout her life, she was a keen collector of lace, costumes and accessories.
 In Paris, she lived at 41 rue de Faubourg Saint-Honoré, a short distance from the jeweller, Maurice Tripier at No.28.
 The Archive holds small collection of jewellery designs for pieces Baroness Adelheid commisioned from Tripier, (RAL 000/2417).